 Corrective Smooth Modifier¶

-This modifier is used to reduce highly distorted areas of a mesh by smoothing the deformations.
+The Corrective Smooth modifier is used to reduce highly distorted areas of a mesh by smoothing the deformations.

-This is typically useful after an Armature Modifier, where distortion around joints may be hard to avoid, even with careful weight painting.
+This is typically useful after an Armature modifier, where distortion around joints may be hard to avoid, even with careful weight painting.

 - Rest State

 - Used as a reference to detect highly distorted areas.
 The original vertex locations are used by default.

 - Many options for this modifier relate to smoothing which is used internally to correct the distorted regions.